LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 </details>

-## Assess the application for target MoRE
+## Assess and update the application for target MoRE

 ### Run the AMA data collector to scan the environment
 <details open>